Elzair/page_size_rs/README.md

 To make this crate useful for writing memory allocators, it does not require (but can use) the Rust standard library.

+Since Windows addresses sometimes have to correspond with an allocation granularity that does not always match the size of the page, I have included a method to retrieve that as well.

 # Example

 ```